 Vice President, Medical Affairs and Chief Patient Safety Officer

-Dr. Brigitta Mueller joined All Children's Hospital Johns Hopkins Medicine in September 2013 as vice president for medical affairs and chief patient safety officer.
+Dr. Brigitta Mueller joined Johns Hopkins All Children's Hospital in September 2013 as vice president for medical affairs and chief patient safety officer.
 She works closely with other hospital leaders, physicians and staff on a wide range of quality and patient safety initiatives and oversight.
 Dr. Mueller is a professor of pediatrics in hematology at the Johns Hopkins University School of Medicine.
-She also serves as interim director of the Johns Hopkins All Children's Cancer & Blood Disorders Institute.

 Dr. Mueller earned a master's degree in health care management from the Harvard School of Public Health and served as an adjunct professor of Management, Policy and Community Health at the University of Texas School of Public Health, Houston.
 She holds certification as a Physician Executive (CPE) from the American College of Physician Executives and is an Examiner for the National Baldrige Performance Excellence Program.